-You should create a team name for your group of the form " $ID_1+ID_2$ " where $ID_1$ is the username of the first team member and $ID_2$ is the username of the second team member.
-For a team with a third member, please just tell us that member's name.
+You should create a team name for the one or two people in your group of the following form:

+- "ID" where ID is your CS (turing/wilkes) username, if you are working alone, or - " ID_1+ID_2 " where ID_1 is the username of the first team member and ID_2 is the username of the second team member.

-Choose a consistent ordering of the IDs in the second form of team name.
+You should choose a consistent ordering of the IDs in the second form of team name.
 Teams "jdoe+bsmith" and "bsmith+jdoe" are considered distinct.
 You must follow this scheme for generating your team name.
 Our grading program will only give credit to those people whose usernames can be extracted from the team names.